 Q: What are Medigap plans and how do they work?

-Plans C, D, F, G, K, L, M, and N pay for a portion of skilled nursing facility care; Plans C, D, F, G, M, and N pay for emergency medical care when the enrollee is traveling in a foreign country.
+Plans C, D, F, G, K, L, M, and N pay for at least of a portion of skilled nursing facility care; Plans C, D, F, G, M, and N pay for emergency medical care when the enrollee is traveling in a foreign country.
 Also, Plans F and G can pay for excess doctor fees you may be charged under Medicare Part B. And all Medigap plans include hospice benefits.

 Plan F is the most comprehensive and is quite popular with Medigap enrollees, but it also tends to be the most expensive of the Medigap plans (carriers set their own prices, so although the benefits are standardized, the prices can vary from one carrier to another).